DavidSantia/json_configs/README.md

 Notice the first file has generic device information for a Fan, in a single JSON element.
 The second file contains an an array of two elements, configuring the network details for the Fan and another device.

-This package handles both formats (single elements and arrays) to provide flexibility for configuring settings.
+Both formats (single elements and arrays) are handled to provide flexibility for configuring settings.

 ### Example Code
 A sample program is provided in [example/main.go](https://github.com/DavidSantia/json_configs/blob/master/example/config_device.go)